Carolyn Cheeks Kilpatrick: Caucus and other membership

 She was one of the 31 House Democrats who voted not to count the 20 electoral votes from Ohio in the 2004 presidential election.
 Republican President George Bush won the state by 118,457 votes.

-On December 6, 2006, the Congressional Black Caucus unanimously chose Kilpatrick as its chairwoman for the 110th Congress (2007-8).
+The Congressional Black Caucus unanimously chose Kilpatrick as its chairwoman for the 110th Congress (2007-09).

 On September 29, 2008, she voted against the Emergency Economic Stabilization Act of 2008.

 Political campaigns

 In 1996, Kilpatrick challenged three-term incumbent Barbara-Rose Collins in the 1996 Democratic primary for what was then the 15th District.
 She defeated Collins by a shocking margin, taking 51.6 percent of the vote to Collins' 30.6 percent.
 This was tantamount to election in this heavily Democratic, black-majority district.
 She was reelected six times, never dropping below 80 percent of the vote.
 Her district was renumbered as the 13th District after the 2000 Census.
 She faced no major-party opposition in 2004 and was completely unopposed in 2006.